umair-khan-sema/django/README.rst

 This is a change from Umair.
+Another change.

 ======
 Django